|Approved by:||The President|

-When a report of potential ethical misconduct or other wrongdoing is made, the University has a responsibility to investigate thoroughly, objectively, consistently, and as promptly as possible so that and implement corrective action, if necessary.
+When a report of potential ethical misconduct or other wrongdoing is made, the University has a responsibility to investigate thoroughly, objectively, consistently, and as promptly as possible so that it can implement corrective action, if necessary.
 To meet this responsibility, employees of the University community must cooperate with University Investigations (defined below).

 A. Investigation means a University-authorized internal examination, inspection, inquiry, analysis, or review to determine facts.
 An Investigation is not a hearing or legal proceeding, and may be formal or informal.
 Investigations may be undertaken by University units, including, but not limited to Compliance, the Office of the Dean of Students, Equal Opportunity/Title IX Coordinator, General Counsel, Human Resources, Internal Audit, and Public Safety.

 III.
 Duty to Report

 Individuals normally should report suspected ethical misconduct to their supervisors.
 If an individual is uncomfortable speaking with a supervisor, the report may be made to the department responsible for the law, regulation, or subject area (see the list of officials at the end of this policy).
 Individuals also may make a report directly to the Chief Ethics and Compliance Officer (tel.
 (202) 319-6170 or CUA-COMPLIANCE@CUA.EDU).
 In the event that the report pertains to the Chief Ethics and Compliance Officer, the report may be made to the General Counsel (tel.
 (202) 319-5142 or CUA-OGC@CUA.EDU.)